 This confirmed Kelly’s findings that the hydrogen fire ball dissipated quickly, providing less damage to the structure in every case versus the JP-1 test.
 The lightning test was inconclusive due to the container being obliterated in each case.
 The end result: hydrogen is safer than aviation fuel for aerospace applications involving an incendiary round penetrating the fuel tank. if you want more info on hydrogen safety in aerospace applications, NASA has loads of documentation of the history on-line, you can also check out Daniel Brewer’s book “Hydrogen Aircraft Technology.”

 Don’t believe me so far?
 It’s hard to believe that hydrogen can be safer than conventional hydrocarbon fuels.
 The following video was developed by AR Little corporation in the late 1950s and posted to YouTube by Aaron Harris, technical director at Air Liquide.
 This is the single most convincing video on liquid hydrogen safety I’ve seen:

 Those experiments established the safety to transport bulk liquid hydrogen (16,000 gallons +) on US highways.
 The results have been confirmed after nearly 50 years of practice.
 Even in the extreme — AirProducts had a full tanker of liquid hydrogen get rear-ended, while stopped, by a glycerin truck going at 65 miles per hour.
 The driver of the glycerin truck was instantly killed, but the glycerin slammed forward into the liquid hydrogen tanker and caught fire, fully engulfing the liquid hydrogen tanker in glycerin flames.
 The strength and insulation of the liquid hydrogen tanker was such that I’m not even sure the tanker lost vacuum — a small tube outside the tank busted and caught fire, sending a hydrogen flame up into the air that was eventually put out.
-As the director of liquid hydrogen safety at AirProducts, David Farese, is fond to say, “Nobody has ever been killed by a liquid hydrogen spill.”
+As a former director of technologies at AirProducts used to say, “Nobody has ever been killed by a liquid hydrogen spill.”